 Bottom Line

 Identity theft is a serious crime that affects millions of people every year.
 It’s a federal crime that can wreak havoc on your finances and credit score unless you immediately catch it and stop the thieves.
-There are some great precautions you can take to prevent ID theft, but not all of them are foolproof solutions.
-Freezing your credit is one of the smartest choices, but it does come with a few downsides and works if you haven’t been compromised yet.
+You can take great precautions to prevent ID theft, but not all are foolproof solutions.
+Freezing your credit is one of the most intelligent choices, but it has a few downsides and works if you haven’t been compromised yet.

 That’s why you should leverage the vast services that plenty of ID theft protection companies offer.
 Although they can’t prevent someone from stealing your identity, they can instantly detect fraudulent activity and help you stop the criminals in their tracks.
-They can also help you minimize the damage and reduce the cost of recovery.
-Every provider is different, so make sure you thoroughly research and compare many of them before making your final decision.
+They can also help you minimize the damage and reduce the recovery cost.
+Every provider is different, so thoroughly research and compare many of them before making your final decision.
 Whichever company you choose, be sure that you, too, stay on the lookout for any warning signs of ID theft.
-Perhaps you will notice a tiny discrepancy that no one else will give credit to, so you’ll be able to report it on time and prevent serious damage.
+Perhaps you will notice a tiny discrepancy that no one else will give credit to, so you can report it on time and prevent severe damage.

 Identity Theft Protection Recap List